leungkimming/MPCAuthen/README.md

         * For LLM to call via MCP SSE Clients
         * Present data in a sentense, with optional instructions for LLM to process
     * Both API controller and MCP Servers should call the same Service layer to obtain data
+    * LLM Proxy
+        * To eliminate the need for reacthost_ts UI to directly call Azure LLM endpoint passing Azure API Key
+        * When reacthost_ts UI needs to call LLM, set Uri to this LLM Proxy API
+        * This LLM Proxy redirect the traffic to the real Azure LLM endpoint with Azure API Key and redirect the response back to reacthost_ts UI
+* reacthost_ts UI is a React UI MCP Host
+    * It is a Chat App with MCP Servers registered
+    * Post user's prompt to LLM via the LLM Proxy API, with Tools collected from all MCP Servers
+    * Response to LLM Proxy Response's Tool Call, call the tool and add tool's response to the Chat Messages
+    * Loop back to the LLM endpoint until no more tool call requests from LLM
+    * Display LLM's final content in the Chat area
 ## STDIO
 * MCP clients create McpServer.ConsoleHost in-process
 * McpServer.ConsoleHosts use HTTPClient to call external application's API controller